 What is Biotechnology?

 In a nutshell, it’s using life to make life better!
 Biotechnology is a cross-functional and integrative approach that uses living organisms or their products for human or environmental benefit, to make a product, or solve a problem.
 Biotechnology encompasses all the biological sciences, as well as information technology and health care.
 Real-life applications include stem cell research, making edible vaccines in fruits, developing new pharmaceuticals, finding uses of the human genome, discovering cancer targets, working on space colonization, and much, much more.
-If you’re familiar with films, Gattaca, Jurassic Park, Splice, Unknown, and other films do show some aspects of Biotechnology, although movies can show some huge scientific misrepresentations.
+If you’re familiar with films: Jurassic Park, X-men, Gattaca, Splice, and more, they do show some aspects of Biotechnology, although movies can show some huge scientific misrepresentations.

 What is the Biotechnology program?